 No, I didn't notice, actually.
 Everyone looked perfectly Jewish to me.

-Or she's black, but you're positive that she must have a Jewish great-grandmother on her mother's side (yet she insists she doesn't) because she exudes such incredible Jewish atzilut.
+Or she's black (and the vast majority of black American Jews were not born Jewish), but you're positive that she must have a Jewish great-great-grandmother on her mother's side (yet she insists she doesn't) because she exudes such incredible Jewish atzilut.

 You know what I mean.